cartigli/vault/xsorted()/III SQL/ZXIV Window Functions.md

 *We made the select statement last so we could pick the order and aliases of our selections carefully; first, from Departments, we pull the dept_no and dept_name, then the emp_no from Dept_manager.
 Next, the dept_salary_ranking Rank Window Function is called, then the Salaries' salary, from_date, and to_date.
 Finally, the Dept_manager's from_date's and to_date's are called with their respective aliases.
 Additionally, the Salaries' to and from _dates are restricted to be between the Dept_manager's to and from _dates for a given employee.
 This restriction changes the misleading output from 405 rows to the correct output with 149 rows.*

 ""Allowing gaps in the obtained ranks for subsequent rows, rank the contract salary values from highest to lowest for employees 10001, 10002, 10003, 10004, 10005, and 10006.

-Every row in the desired output should contain an employee number (`emp_no`) obtained from the `employees` table, and a `salary` value obtained from the `salaries` table.
-Additionally, include the salary ranking values between the two columns in a field named `employee_salary_ranking`.""
+Every row in the desired output should contain an employee number (emp_no) obtained from the employees table, and a salary value obtained from the salaries table.
+Additionally, include the salary ranking values between the two columns in a field named employee_salary_ranking.""
 ```mysql
 SELECT
     e.emp_no,